whizzer75/whizzer75.github.io/1-install.md

 export MARIADB_PASSWORD=$(cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1)
 ```

-We will use an official [ownCloud] Docker image that also needs a docker volume for persistent data.
+We will use an official ownCloud Docker image that also needs a docker volume for persistent data.
-[ownCloud] can use external authentication mechanisms, but we use local authentication by setting
+ownCloud can use external authentication mechanisms, but we use local authentication by setting
 the domain to "localhost".
-We name the admin user, generate a password, and choose ant
+We name the admin user, generate a password, and choose an
-external TCP port for publishing [ownCloud].
+external TCP port for publishing ownCloud.

-[ownCloud] Customization
+ownCloud Customization
 ```
 export OWNCLOUD_IMG=owncloud/server
 export OWNCLOUD_VOL=owncloud_files